tcrurav/XmlRESTfulNodeJSfromJS/Readme.md

 ### IMPORTANT:

-This project uses the package express-xml-bodyparser which needs JAVA installed in the system.
+This project uses the package express-xml-bodyparser which needs JAVA.
+You can find the details in https://www.npmjs.com/package/xsd-schema-validator

 This project was tested with JDK 1.8.0_202.
-You can test the JDK installed in your Windows for example with the following command:
+To check your installed JDK version you can use the following command:

 ```
 echo $JAVA_HOME